 We are currently working diligently to develop an Ark7 tax reporting format.
 The specific format is currently under development, and we plan to provide access to Ark7 users as soon as it is available.

 For now, we will continue sharing guidance and helping current investors better understand how to file taxes on Ark7 earnings.
 We will be there every step of the way.
-If you have any specific questions or concerns, be sure to join our Slack Channel, or head over to the Ark7 Blog and Ark7 Support Page.
+If you have any specific questions or concerns, be sure to head over to the Ark7 Blog and Ark7 Support Page.